SPS-AAPT-ALPhA Undergraduate Award for Outstanding Laboratory Development

 Honoring Undergraduate Physics Student Contributions to the Advanced Laboratory

 This award was established to recognize outstanding work in the development of an advanced laboratory apparatus/experiment by an undergraduate physics student.
 Recognition of these projects will encourage their proliferation and help build the next generation of experimental physicists and educators.
 This award is funded by AAPT, ALPhA, and SPS.
+Applications are due November 15.

 Award at a Glance